The Complete Screen Testing Guide

 Compare Against Your Panel's Baseline

 Not all panels are created equal.
 Before assuming you have a defect, check our IPS Glow Database to see the typical severity for your specific model.
-Some panels, like the ASUS VG27AQ, are known for moderate corner glow that's consistent across all units.
+Some models are commonly reported to show moderate corner glow across many units.
 If your panel matches the documented baseline, you're unlikely to get a better unit through exchange.
 If it's significantly worse, you have grounds for replacement.

 Test Before and After Calibration